podcast

 Airline Sustainability with SimpliFlying

 Airline sustainability with the founder and CEO of the SimpliFlying aviation marketing, branding, and communications consultancy firm.
 Also, actions by Boeing, the outcome of the American Airlines vs. Skiplagged.com suit, US airlines performing poorly in a global ranking, United Airlines and passenger accessibility, and the U.S. Army looks for a new heavy-lift helicopter.
 Guest Shashank Nigam is the founder and CEO of SimpliFlying, one of the world’s largest aviation marketing, branding, and communications consultancy firms.
 Shashank’s new area of interest is airline sustainability.
-Shashank explains that airline brand experience and engagement are longer than other products and...
+Shashank explains that airline brand experience and...

 2024-10-23